 Steve Dilling plays like he was born and raised in a crib where only Earl Scruggs and Tony Rice played on the twirling mobile above him.
 In love with the banjo at 10, playing by 12, starting The Bass Mountain Boys, then on to the Lonesome River Band, Steve's career has had a solid, steady trajectory of success and respect.
 Of course we have to talk about his 20 plus years with Russell Moore and IIIrd Tyme Out.
 You know that Steve Dilling's Carolina-awesome banjo playing and hilarious emcee work is one of the main reasons you always go see them when they're in town.
 IIIrd Tyme Out has certainly brought his talent to the forefront of the bluegrass community.
 But his work with Sideline allows Steve to show audiences that he's the real deal in any setting.

 Jason is a long time veteran of the Bluegrass and Americana scene.
 He first started working in bluegrass with the legendary James King in 1993 and was there through 1999.
 While there he was on the award winning "Bed By The Window" project and several other King projects.
 Also during this time he was asked to be on two Michael Cleveland projects along with Mountain Heart.
-Jason was with the group until July of 2014.
 While in the group, they went from top notch Bluegrass band to Americana band, all the while, recording six band projects and numerous other projects as a session player.
 Jason was asked to help on such projects as "A Tribute to the King of Bluegrass, Jimmy Martin", Tim Staffords "Endless Line" and several others.
 As a result of the work he has done in different bands and projects, Jason has been on three Grammy Nominated projects and been nominated for "Bass Player of the Year" at the International Bluegrass Music Awards four times to go with winning "Recorded Event of the Year" twice and "Gospel Event of the Year".
 Jason's latest ventures include starting the Bluegrass band "Sideline" and working with other nationally touring Bluegrass bands as well as studio session work and production.
 To date, Jason has been on close to 100 different projects and has produced two others with more in planning. every imaginable kind of bluegrass, and his timing and groove are unequaled, you'll mostly want to tell him how amazing he is.